suculent/thinx-lib-esp8266-arduinoc/README.md

 5. On successful checkin, incoming data incl.
 UDID (unique device identifier) and Owner ID is stored to EEPROM or SPIFFS for further use after reboot.

 6. Configuration Push can be used to inject custom Environment Variables over the network, without need to have them stored anywhere in the code on the device (e.g. WiFi credentials)

+7. You can set `thx.thinx_mqtt_url` after initialization in setup() to DNS/IP address of your own broker

 ### Finalize callback